Ahmedabad Weather Forecast and Narendra Modi Stadium Pitch Report - ExBulletin

 Ahmedabad Weather Forecast and Narendra Modi Stadium Pitch Report

-GT vs MI IPL 2023 Qualifier 2 Pitch and Weather Report (File Photo)

-Check here the weather forecast, rain forecast and more for the IPL 2023 match between Gujarat Titans and Mumbai Indians
+Check Here Weather Forecast, Rain Forecast and more for IPL 2023 Final Match Between Chennai Super Kings and Gujarat Titans

-Pitch and weather report GT vs MI IPL 2023: The stage is set for an exciting Indian Premier League (IPL) Qualifier 2 showdown between the fiery Gujarat Titans (GT) and the mighty Mumbai Indians (MI).
-GT faced a setback in Playoff 1 against CSK but they will be keen to bounce back and make a comeback against Mumbai Indians.
+The stage is set for an exciting showdown in the Indian Premier League (IPL) Grand Final between the fiery Gujarat Titans (GT) and the four-time champions Chennai Super Kings (MI).
+GT faced a setback in Qualifier 1 against CSK but they bounced back to crush Mumbai Indians in Qualifier 2 to book their place in the final.

-Meanwhile, five-time IPL champions MI rode a wave of success as evidenced by their 81-point victory over LSG.
-With another triumph within their reach, MI are set to seize an unprecedented opportunity to claim their sixth IPL trophy.
+CSK will be a confident team, having recently beaten the Titans.
+However, they will be wary of their overall record against the defending champions.
+They didn’t have much success in Ahmedabad either.

-Conditions in Ahmedabad could help the shot-makers, both sides’ bowling offense will be under scrutiny, and this is where the Gujarat Titans hold a slight advantage.
+Conditions in Ahmedabad could help the shot-makers, both teams’ bowling offense will need to get up.
+Gujarat Titans hold a slight edge as they have a well balanced bowling attack.

-Where will the match between Gujarat Titans and Mumbai Indians be played?
+Where will the game between Chennai Super Kings and Gujarat Titans be?

 What happened in the last IPL match at Narendra Modi Stadium in Ahmedabad?

-Gujarat Titans hosted Sunrisers Hyderabad in the latest IPL game in Ahmedabad.
-The Gujarat Titans put in a dominating performance with the bat and posted 188 runs.
-SRH put up a spirited fight but were limited to 154 in their 20 overs.
+Gujarat Titans hosted Mumbai Indians in the latest IPL game in Ahmedabad.
+The Gujarat Titans put in a dominating performance with the bat and posted 233 runs.
+MI swung hard, but the points were just too many for them.

 What is the average score at Narendra Modi Stadium in IPL?

-Gujarat Titans and Mumbai Indians have faced each other three times in the IPL.
-While Mumbai won two games, Gujarat Titans managed to win one game.
+Gujarat Titans and Chennai Super Kings have faced each other four times in the IPL.
+While GT won three games, CSK managed to win one game.

-Narendra Modi’s pitch is a beauty at bat and will help shot-makers.
-There will also be support for fast bowlers hitting the deck and looking to extract the rebound.
-The dew could be a big factor and it could make the captain win the coin toss to hunt.
+Narendra Modi’s pitch should be another batting beauty that will help shot-makers.
+There will also be help for fast bowlers who can get a good bounce after hitting the deck.
+Dew might be a factor, but the captain might still want to strike first after winning the toss.

-The weather in Ahmedabad is expected to be good on May 26.
-The temperature is expected to be around 36°C on match day with 43% humidity and a wind speed of 19 km/h.
+The weather in Ahmedabad is expected to be good on May 28.
+The temperature is expected to be around 32°C on match day with 28% humidity and a wind speed of 13km/h.
 There is no chance of rain during the game.

 |